 Den Helder Airport offers various facilities comparable to other Dutch airports, such as:

-A meeting room with a beautiful view of the platform is available on the first floor of the terminal.
-The room is air-conditioned and has a conference table with 12 chairs.
-The rental price is € 110.00 per half day, excluding VAT.
-This price includes the use of the projection screen, whiteboard and flipchart.
+A meeting room is available on the first floor of the terminal with a beautiful view of the platform.
+The space has air conditioning and a conference table with 12 chairs.
+The rental price is € 120.00 per half day, excluding VAT.
+This price includes the use of the projection screen, whiteboard and 65″ screen.

 Coffee/tea and full catering can be provided by Restaurant Vice Versa, located in the terminal.

 You can contact Vice Versa directly regarding the catering.